bosky101/statsd-core/README.md

 First pull the image, then use it as a base.

 	docker build github.com/bosky101/docker-statsd

-Verify that the image exists
+	docker images # verify that image exists

-	docker images

-Place it as a base within your dockfile
+	FROM bosky101/docker-statsd #place it as a base within your dockfile

-	FROM bosky101/docker-statsd

 ## Author